burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 > To understand recursion, you must first understand recursion

-In programming languages all primitive types are just bunch of bytes stored in memory.
-It doesn't matter if it's a string or number, from data perspective it's still just bytes.
+In programming languages all primitive types are just a bunch of bytes stored in memory.
+It doesn't matter if it's a string or number, from a data perspective it's still just bytes.
 In case of symbols they are `tokens` that serves as unique IDs.

 #### How to use Symbol